 Centaur also holds 10 competitions per year.
 Horse shows range from competitions for the new rider to National Dressage Competitions.

 The present breeding program has been in effect since 2001 with the acquisition of our first stallion and broodmares.
-This was the brain-child of Mike Cook, who takes pride in breeding top-notch horses for the Canadian market.
 Since, CBF has expanded to several top-quality CSHA broodmares with European bloodlines and our top-notch Hanoverian black stallion DON RICO.
 Don Rico is a son from the first crop of Don Frederico, famous Celle stallion.
 Don Rico gives his get great temperaments, lots of bone, and beautiful movement

 is to continue the tradition of producing superior quality horses for the North American market.